probablytom/fuzzi-moss-paper/presentation.md

 > *Variability, contingency and adaption in user behaviour are cross cutting concerns.*
 :::
 * The same causes of variability affect different workflows.
-* So, apply the *effects* as fuzzing aspects to functional descriptions of workflow behaviours.
+* So, apply the *effects* as fuzzing aspects to functional descriptions of ideal workflow behaviours.
 :::

 :::{.notes}